abudrionis/icdcoder/README.md

 **(3)** If you want to access a KB-BERT model fine-tuned on pseudonymized Swedish discharge summaries (the Stockholm EPR Gastro ICD-10 Pseudo Corpus version 2), contact Hercules Dalianis at hercules@dsv.su.se and put the pytorch_model.bin file in the folder *icdcoder/models/fine_tuned_model*.
 It is important that the model file is named *pytorch_model.bin*.

-**(4)** Change the directory to the icdcoder repository by going to the terminal/command prompt and entering
+**(4)** Change the working directory to the icdcoder repository by going to the terminal/command prompt and entering

 `cd icdcoder`